 Is it still possible to improve manufacturing performance?
 This question may arise when we consider the extent of productivity improvements made by manufacturers.
-However, management renewal and regular changes in the industrial environment (changes in practices, emergence of digital innovations, etc.) mean that there is a recurring need to challenge industrial productivity.
+However, management renewal and regular changes in the industrial environment (changes in practices, emergence of digital innovations, etc.) means that there is a recurring need to challenge industrial productivity.
 Beyond the notion of performance and cost, this thinking must also lead to the question of the quality of the workplace, which is key to improve efficiency.

-Improving productivity requires the implementation of three performance drivers at the same time to ensure maximum efficiency and sustainability of the implemented actions: (1) boost efficiency improvement actions (human and machine), (2) control direct and cross-production production processes and (3) mobilise skills and teams.
+Improving productivity requires the implementation of three performance drivers at the same time to ensure maximum efficiency and sustainability of the implemented actions: (1) boost efficiency improvement actions (human and machine), (2) control direct and cross-production production processes and (3) mobilize skills and teams.

 How we can help

-Argon & Co supports its clients throughout the entire process, from the identification of performance issues to ground level implementation.
+Argon & Co supports its clients throughout the entire process, from the identification of performance issues to ground-level implementation.

 - In general, the process of defining productivity plans is divided into three phases: